12

 Schedule Batch Class in APEX

-Scheduled tasks can run data cleanup, a report or complex calculations in Salesforce.
-These repeat tasks often require an efficient recurrence method without manual intervention, and Salesforce Apex Scheduler and batch processing can provide that.
+Scheduled tasks can be used to run data cleanup operations, generate reports, or perform complex calculations in Salesforce.
+These repeat tasks often require an efficient recurrence method without manual intervention, and Apex Scheduler, in combination with Batch Apex, can provide that.

 What Is a Schedule Batch Class In Apex?

-In Apex, a Scheduled Batch Class is an automated procedure that lets you run a batch job at certain times or intervals without human involvement.
-It is accomplished by combining the Apex scheduler, which sets up the timing and frequency of execution, with the batch Apex’s ability to handle massive data volumes.
+Schedule batch class in Apex is a design pattern where a schedulable class triggers a batch Apex job at defined intervals without human involvement.
+It is accomplished by combining the Apex scheduler, which sets up the timing and frequency of execution, with the batch Apex to handle massive data volumes.

 Important: Salesforce schedules the class for execution at the specified time.
 Actual execution may be delayed based on service availability.